Exceptional surgeries on alternating knots: Proof of Theorem

 In the case where $t(D) \le 8$, we first have the following:

-\begin{lemma} If a hyperbolic alternating knot $K$ in $S^3$ has a connected prime alternating diagram $D$ satisfying $t(D) \le 8$, then either $K$ is an arborescent knot or $K$ has a connected prime alternating diagram $D$ satisfying $6 \le t(D) \le 8$, and is obtained from one of the 9 plane graphs illustrated in Figures \ref{fig.graphs} by substituting one of the 4 tangles illustrated in Figure \ref{fig.tangles} to each of the fat vertices in the graphs, and performing twisting on all the augmented circles. \end{lemma}
+\begin{lemma} If a hyperbolic alternating knot $K$ in $S^3$ has a connected prime alternating diagram $D$ satisfying $t(D) \le 8$, then either $K$ is an arborescent knot or $K$ has a connected prime alternating diagram $D$ satisfying $6 \le t(D) \le 8$, and is obtained from one of the 9 plane graphs illustrated in Figure \ref{fig.graphs} by substituting one of the 4 tangles illustrated in Figure \ref{fig.tangles} to each of the fat vertices in the graphs, and performing twisting on all the augmented circles. \end{lemma}

 Here we mean by an \textit{augmented circle} an unknotted component which encircles a crossing or a pair of parallel two strands in a given diagram.
-Also we say that a knot is obtained by \textit{twisting on an augmented circle} of a link if it is obtained by performing $1/q$-surgeries on that components ($q \in \mathbb{Z} \setminus \{ 0 \}$).
+Also we say that a knot is obtained by \textit{twisting on an augmented circle} of a link if it is obtained by performing $1/q$-surgery on the component ($q \in \mathbb{Z} \setminus \{ 0 \}$).

 Note that among the graphs in Figure \ref{fig.graphs}, the top 3 graphs that will be named $G_6, G_7, G_8^s$ are simple and 3-connected.
 Here a graph is said to be \textit{simple} if it does not have any multi edge or self loop, and \textit{3-connected} if there does not exist a set of $2$ vertices whose removal is disconnected.